NYPD to use drones to aid swimmers in trouble at city beaches amid lifeguard shortage

 Twenty-one people died in New York City of accidental drowning in 2021, according to the most recent city statistics.

-The near-drownings spotted with the drones inspired the city to consider equipping some of their fliers with automatic flotation devices.
+The near-drownings spotted with the drones inspired the city to consider equipping some of their drones with automatic flotation devices.

 Similar programs are in place in other states, including Michigan, California and Florida.